spxbhuhb/zakadabar-stack/doc/cookbook/frontend/Navigation.md

 ### Page Load

-`FrontendContext.init` calls `Navigation.init` to initialize the navigation.
-This typically happens when the `main` function runs.

-`Navigation.init`
+To initialise navigation call `Navigation.init`.
+This is typically the last call in `main.kt`.

+`Navigation.init`:

+1. adds event listener to the `popstate` browser event
 1. analyzes [Window.location](https://developer.mozilla.org/en-US/docs/Web/API/Location) and creates a
    [NavigationState](../../../src/jsMain/kotlin/zakadabar/stack/frontend/builtin/navigation/Navigation.kt)
-1. makes newly created navigation state accessible by `Navigation.state`
+1. sets `Navigation.state` to contain the newly created navigation state
-1. creates a browser event `new Event(Navigation.EVENT)` and dispatches it on the `window`
+1. creates a browser event of type `Navigation.EVENT` and dispatches it on the browser `window`
 1. elements that listen on this event add the appropriate `page` or `view` to the frontend, see [DesktopCenter](../../../src/jsMain/kotlin/zakadabar/stack/frontend/builtin/desktop/DesktopCenter.kt)

 ### Everything Else